 Adolescents Open for Change - Drug and Alcohol Residential Treatment Program

-The Adolescents Open for Change (AOC) program at Banner Behavioral Health Hospital is for teens ages 13-17 who have a problem with alcohol or other drugs.
+Banner Behavioral Health's Adolescents Open for Change (AOC) program is for teens ages 13-17 who have a problem with alcohol or other drugs.

 We provide a therapeutic residential program focused on helping teens increase their level of self-esteem, responsibility, education and commitment to initiate and maintain sobriety.

 Residents are educated and motivated to increase coping skills, respect for themselves and others, and to become more effective community members.

 AA, NA, Alateen and other 12-step groups are included in treatment to begin and maintain the recovery process.
 Members of the recovery community lead groups on the unit.
 It is imperative that these young people meet other young people who are having fun in sobriety!
 This part of the program provides a transition into aftercare.